brettz9/eslint-config-ash-nazg/README.md

 }};`
 - *`padding-line-between-statements`* - Might revisit
 - `prefer-arrow-callback` - Not compelling
+- `prefer-template` - Sounds good, but too cumbersome in practice
+- *`sort-imports`* - Would be useful with "warn" if could sort by multiple/single type and sort members, but avoid alphabetical sorting across imports which seems too rigid
 - `sort-keys` - Too cumbersome
 - `sort-vars` - Too cumbersome